Fairness in Ranking: A Survey: Fairness in Other Domains: Recommendation and Matching

-\spara{Fairness Definition.} This work in~\cite{suhr2019two} gives a case study of a two-sided matching platform, namely a ride-hailing platform such as Uber.
-It discusses two-sided fairness of providers and consumers in a platform performing repeated matchings of providers and consumers over time.
-Here, the riders are consumers and the drivers are producers.
-Fairness is seen in terms of fair distribution of provider income given a driver's active time in the system.
-It is explicitly considered over time, because a single matching does not have a significant long-term effect on the life of the people that are matched and income equity can be amortized over a longer period, such as a week or a month.
-Note that the paper speaks explicitly about customers and drivers, but in a broader sense those can be seen as users $\userSet{}$ of the system and candidates $\candidateSet{}$ to be matched to them.
-We will therefore adopt the notation from before to the framework.
+\spara{Fairness Definition.} \revv{The work of~\citet{suhr2019two}} gives a case study of a two-sided matching platform, namely, a ride-hailing platform such as Uber. \revv{This paper} discusses fairness in a platform performing repeated matches of \revv{providers (drivers) and consumers (riders)} over time.
+Fairness is seen in terms of fair distribution of \revv{driver's income, given their} active time in the system.
+It is explicitly considered over time, because a single matching does not have a significant long-term effect on the life of the people that are matched, and because income equity can be amortized over a longer period, such as a week or a month.
+Note that the paper speaks explicitly about \revv{riders} and drivers, but in a broader sense those can be seen as users $\userSet{}$ of the system and candidates $\candidateSet{}$ to be matched to them.

 Customer utility $U_{\userSet{}}$ is described as a customer $\userSet{b}$'s waiting time, which is approximated using the negative distance $d$ of a driver $\candidateSet{a}$ to them:

 Driver utility is described as the income a driver receives from transporting a customer, which is approximated using the distance from the customer's pick-up location to their destination, reduced by the distance the driver has to travel in order to arrive at the respective pick-up location: